terrycafe520/tuofu/writing/beforeTuofu.md

-####  Making new friends begins the relationship ,
- but keep the relationship is  more important and will good for us in a long time.
+####  Making new friends begins the relationship ,but keep the relationship is  more important and will good for us in a long time.